arkavineet325-byte/India-education-crisis/README.md

 # India-education-crisis
-This page show how I disagree is falling through cracks.
+This page show how India is falling through cracks.